Alexander Technique Center

 F. M. Alexander teaching (1940s).

 An Alexander Technique student learns to change tension habits that have been built up over a course of a lifetime.
-Private lessons focus on the individual student learning and applying the Principles of the Technique in ways that are most effective and beneficial for him/her.
+Private in-person lessons focus on the individual student learning and applying the Principles of the Technique in ways that are most effective and beneficial for him/her.
 The number of lessons a student may want to take may be based on several factors, including his or her individual conditions, rate of progress, and the particular improvements he or she may be seeking.

 F. M. Alexander, the creator of the Alexander Technique, generally recommended that students take thirty private lessons.
 While most students experience significant improvements with a smaller number of lessons, a series of thirty lessons provides students with the new experiences that provide the best opportunity to make very substantial and lasting positive changes in deep-rooted, lifetime tension habits.
 A series also provides students with the instruction and time needed to learn the Principles of the Technique well enough to continue to progress on their own after they stop taking lessons.